yaminncco/vue-sidebar-menu/README.md

     /* with vue-router */
     // external: true
     // exact: true // apply active class when current route is exactly the same. (based on route records, query & hash are not relevant)

-  },
+    // isActive: (item) => boolean | void // return a boolean to override the default active matcher },
   // header item
   {